CodeIntelligenceTesting/jazzer.js/docs/jest-integration.md

 ## Writing a Jest fuzz tests

-To create a fuzz test the `fuzz` function on Jest's `test` and `it` can be used.
+To create a fuzz test, the `fuzz` function on Jest's `test` and `it` can be used.

-`fuzz` expects similar parameters as normal Jest tests but provides fuzzer generated input as a first parameter to the test function.
+`fuzz` expects similar parameters as normal Jest tests, but provides fuzzer generated input as a first parameter to the test function.
 As expected, the input generation is guided by coverage and other execution feedback, which is possible due to code instrumentation.